cn2021-final/final-proj/spec.md

 - reload the latest history

-- should send a post request indicating the current user, the chatting friend, the message type (1), and the message content
+- should send a post request indicating the current user, the chatting friend, and the message content

 - request: `./send-text`